-I’ve always wanted to see Stonehenge in person.
+I’ve always wanted to visit Stonehenge.
 I’ve seen dozens of pictures of it, being that it’s one of the most-photographed attractions in England, and it has always intrigued and beguiled me, much like Easter Island in Chile and other similar archaeological mysteries.
 I mean, how DID they do it?
 And why?
-It would have taken a lot of hard work and innovative thinking to move such heavy stones so they must have had a very compelling reason.
+It would have taken a lot of hard work and innovative thinking to move such heavy stones, so they must have had a very compelling reason.

 Dating back at least 4,500 years, Stonehenge was not something that was built over a short span of time.
 In fact, it was likely built up and added to continually over thousands of years, as the rituals of the people and ceremony it was used for evolved.
 History points to its use as a burial ground, evidenced by the presence of dozens of burial mounds and human bones that were excavated from the sight in the 1900s.
 But with very little supporting evidence, there isn’t a clear understanding of how the sight was used and why.
 Speculation is part of what makes it so mysterious.